turbomaster95/dotmastr/README.md

-# dotmastr
+# Dotmastr

-A Simple Dotfiles manager written in Python
+A Simple Dotfiles manager written in Python.
 ## Installation

 Install dotmastr manually by running the commands below.